 Saturday, August 1, 2015

-The Halliburton district court finally issued its decision (.pdf) on the plaintiffs’ renewed motion for class certification – and I’m afraid it’s exactly as incoherent as the most pessimistic predictions might have anticipated.
+The Halliburton district court finally issued its decision on the plaintiffs’ renewed motion for class certification – and I’m afraid it’s exactly as incoherent as the most pessimistic predictions might have anticipated.
+See Erica P. John Fund, Inc. v.
+Halliburton Co., 309 F.R.D.
+251 (N.D.
+Tex.
+2015).

 The district court recognized that, after Halliburton I, it was prohibited from making loss causation determinations as part of the class certification inquiry.
 However the district court did hold that if there is no price movement in response to an alleged disclosure (and there is also no price movement when the misstatement is first made), that fact establishes there was no artificial inflation originally.